Taste of Gamliel Lecture Series Schedule for 2nd Quarter 2021

 Mourning in Moed Katan with Isaac Pollak

-This will be a Textual study of pertinent issues relating to mourning and burial practices in the Babylonian Talmud of the Tractate Moed Katan.
-While the Tractate deals with the laws pertaining to the intermediate days of the festivals ; it leads to the comprehensive treatment of the laws of mourning .
+This is a textual study of pertinent issues relating to mourning and burial practices in the Babylonian Talmud of the Tractate Moed Katan.
+While the Tractate deals with the laws pertaining to the intermediate days of the festivals, it leads to the comprehensive treatment of the laws of mourning .
 The common denominator is what the community is allowed and not allowed when the event at hand calls for a separation .
 The labors that are prohibited on the intermediate days of the festival are similar to the labors that are prohibited during the mourning period as they are derived in a parallel manner.

 Isaac Pollak